 So in 1936, Billy bought a turnip field at Ingoldmells near Skegness and turned it into the first Butlin’s holiday camp.

 As Billy predicted, the Holiday with Pay Act was passed in 1938.
 One of Butlin’s first slogans was, “Holidays with pay, holidays with play”.

 Guests could return to their chalet whenever they liked and have three meals daily and free entertainment from 35 shillings a week.

 The chalets were not luxurious.
 They had a bed, a wardrobe, and a sink with cold water (hot water was available from a nearby tap which you collected in a jug).
 There was no heating, no carpets, and the bathrooms were communal.

 But the luxury came in the size and quality of the entertainment.

 Everything was onsite – swimming pools, theatres, gardens, children’s playgrounds, bars, shops – and 10,000 happy holidaymakers could be housed at once.

-Success was almost immediate once Billy realised that people needed encouragement to enjoy themselves and invented Redcoats.
+In the 1960s, Butlin created a series of new camps at Bognor Regis (opened in 1960), Minehead (1962) and Barry Island (1966) in Wales.
+Success was almost immediate once Billy realised people needed encouragement to enjoy themselves and invented Red Coats.